Good to know

 Natural family planning (rhythm method)

 This involves a woman keeping a menstrual calendar to enable her to accurately predict her fertile period.
-Most women ovulate about 14 days before the start of the next menstrual period which, in a 28 day cycle, is at the midpoint of the cycle.
-An unfertilised egg may live two days, while sperms were found to stay alive in the genital tract up to 10 days after intercourse although they may be able to cause fertilisation only for about four days.
-Thus, intercourse should be avoided during the phase when there is the greatest chance for sperms and eggs to meet.
+Most women ovulate about 14 days before the start of the next menstrual period which, in a 28-day cycle, is at the midpoint of the cycle.
+An unfertilised egg may live two days, while sperms were found to stay alive in the genital tract up to 10 days after intercourse although they may be able to cause fertilisation for about four days.
+So, intercourse should be avoided during the phase when there's the greatest chance for sperms and eggs to meet.

-- Disadvantage: It is not a very reliable method of contraception.
+- Disadvantage: not a very reliable method of contraception.

-- Effectiveness: If the fertile time is predicted correctly with the help of a menstrual calendar and additional use of basal body temperature, the effectiveness is around 80%.
+- Effectiveness: if the fertile time is predicted correctly with the help of a menstrual calendar and additional use of basal body temperature, the effectiveness is around 80 percent.

 Coitus interruptus (withdrawal)